 Name Change in New HampshirePage Overview

-- A completed Record Change Request (Form DSMV 30).
+- Submit a completed Record Change Request (Form DSMV 30).

-- Proof of your name change, such as your:
+- Show proof of your name, such as your:

 - Marriage certificate.